finn/dotfiles/nvim/.local/share/nvim/site/pack/default/start/nvim-web-devicons/README.md

     name = "Zsh"
   }
  };
+ -- globally enable different highlight colors per icon (default to true) -- if set to false all icons will have the default icon's color color_icons = true;
  -- globally enable default icons (default to false) -- will get overriden by `get_icons` option default = true;
+ -- globally enable "strict" selection of icons - icon will be looked up in -- different tables, first by filename, and if not found by extension; this -- prevents cases when file doesn't have any extension but still gets some icon -- because its name happened to match some extension (default to false) strict = true;
+ -- same as `override` but specifically for overrides by filename -- takes effect when `strict` is true override_by_filename = {
+  [".gitignore"] = {
+    icon = "",
+    color = "#f1502f",
+    name = "Gitignore"
+  }
+ };
+ -- same as `override` but specifically for overrides by extension -- takes effect when `strict` is true override_by_extension = {
+  ["log"] = {
+    icon = "",
+    color = "#81e043",
+    name = "Log"
+  }
+ };
 }
 ```